 If you need to find a music travel company, do your research carefully before making your decision.
 Consult with colleagues who have traveled for advice on a company they might recommend or suggest that you avoid.
 Consider the following before you sign a contract:

 - How long have they been in the music travel business and are they financially stable?

-- Call their references and some of the bands they have worked with.
+- Read their testimonials; call their references and some of the ensembles they have worked with.